Great restaurants in Santiago de Compostela

 Don Quijote Restaurante

-Don Quijote restaurant, in Rúa Galeras and very close to the cathedral, has been serving quality food since 1979.
+Don Quijote restaurant, in Rúa Galeras and very close to the Cathedral of Santiago de Compostela, has been serving quality food since 1979.

 While the building is not as special as the ones mentioned before, all the main Galician seasonal and local delicacies can be found in Don Quijote’s menu and cooked to perfection: a wide range of fish and shellfish, superbly tender veal or game when hunting season is open.